seharajmal/VBS_unitarity/workflow.md

-This set of instructions serve as a guide for dummies to reproduce everything is presented in the paper.
+This set of instructions serves as a guide for "dummies" to reproduce everything is presented in the paper.

 # Computation of helicity amplitudes in Mathematica